HwWobbe/WipHww/README.md

 * followup needed
 * * Awaiting Eric's response to my proposal to extend Sponsorships.
 * https://github.com/hk21702
+* start designing the cascade-migration methodologies
+* * ideally these will be sub-contracted (so the decumentaion will need to be better.

 ## emerging Topics summary
 * ...